LeanderVanderbiesen/LeanderVanderbiesen.github.io/posts/index.md

 ---
 layout: post-list
-title: All Posts
+title: All Events
-excerpt: "A List of Posts"
+excerpt: "A List of current Events"
 comments: false
 ---